 - Pour over the dressing, and sprinkle with fresh chilli and crushed nuts to serve.

 - I have used vermicelli rice noodles, instead of rice stick noodles, because they tend to stick together when they cool down.
 If you are a pho traditionalist, feel free to use the rice stick noodles the soup is famous for.

 - Save the stock!
 Freeze the liquid you cooked the beef in, for quick pho soup anytime.

 - Cooking for a family?
 Just double the ingredients for a delicious family meal.

-If you make my Vietnamese pho salad bowl, remember to share it with me on Instagram.
+If you make my Vietnamese Pho Salad Bowl remember to share it with me on Instagram.
 I love seeing and sharing your creations.
-Find me at @youtotallygotthis Oh and use the hastag #youtotallygotthis so I can find you!
+Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
+You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.